Skip to content

 Life skills, work, and community connection

-Life Launch is a multi-year, residential program that readies young adults who are visually impaired, with multiple disabilities, for independent living through practical work, skill-building, and community involvement.
+Life Launch is a multi-year, residential program that readies young adults with multiple disabilities, for independent living through practical work, skill-building, and community involvement.

 Navigator logo